garmin/pyrex/README.md

   the `docker pause` command, but this doesn't integrate with the parent shells job control.

+## Developing on Pyrex

+ If you are doing development on Pyrex itself, please read the [Developer Documentation](./DEVELOPING.md)

 ## FAQ
 * *Why use a Ubuntu image as the default?* The default Docker image that Pyrex creates is based on Ubuntu.
 Yes, it is known that there are other images out